Background pattern

 • Muscle pain.

-• Osteoporosis, which causes bone fractures in some cases (see also the section “Control of Letrozol Vir treatment in section 3”).
+• Thinning or loss of bones (osteoporosis), which can cause bone fractures in some cases (see also the section "Monitoring of Letrozol Vir treatment" in section 3).

 • Swelling of arms, hands, feet, ankles (edema).